-The IB acknowledges that the development of the mother-tongue language is crucial for both cognitive development and maintaining cultural identity.
+The IB and Victorian Education Department acknowledges that the development of the home and family language is crucial for both cognitive development and maintaining cultural identity.

 Research shows that children who have a strong foundation in their home language are more successful at school and enjoy a greater feeling of self-worth and identity.
 (UNESCO)

 “Children who come to school with a strong foundation in their mother tongue develop stronger literacy abilities in the language used at school.
 When parents or caregivers are able to spend time with their children and tell stories or discuss issues with them in a way that develops their mother tongue vocabulary and concepts, children come to school well prepared to learn the language of their immigrant country and succeed educationally.”
 Jim Cummins, Author of Bilingual Children's Mother Tongue Why Is It Important for Education?